 Barrow Neurological Institute – BNI is a recognized Center of Excellence with Dr. Michael Lawton as its Medical Director and it is one of the study sites for the genetic research project to investigate the causes of clinical variability between individuals with CCM.
 This project is part of the Brain Vascular Malformations Consortium.
 Also under the direction of Dr. Zabramski is a study to investigate the effect of propranolol treatment prior to surgery on the DNA and RNA activity within CCM lesions.

-Cervello Therapeutics – Cervello Therapeutics is a California based drug company established with the goal of developing a treatment for cavernous angioma.
+Cervello Therapeutics – Cervello Therapeutics is a California-based drug company established with the goal of developing a treatment for cavernous malformation.
 Drugs that inhibit Rho Kinase (ROCK) are known to reduce the number and size of lesions in animal models.
 This company aims to develop a specific and improved ROCK inhibitor.

 Recursion Pharmaceuticals – Recursion Pharmaceuticals, a drug company out of Salt Lake City, has developed a high-throughput screening platform that utilizes artificial intelligence for drug discovery in rare diseases.
 As of November 2018, Recursion has begun Phase I safety trials on their new drug REC-994 (tempol).